DigitalPublishingToolkit/TOD51Archiving_Activism/md/02Chapter1.md

 energy in place until such time as a later generation will reactivate
-it: ‘Under these circumstances the drive to archive, to construct a little ark of political covenant in the hope that at some future date, it may be opened under/more hospitable circumstances, is correspondingly intense’.[^03Chapter1_48] This drive towards archiving activism with an eye to its future influence brings memory work and activism into a very close
+it: ‘Under these circumstances the drive to archive, to construct a little ark of political covenant in the hope that at some future date, it may be opened under more hospitable circumstances, is correspondingly intense’.[^03Chapter1_48] This drive towards archiving activism with an eye to its future influence brings memory work and activism into a very close
 alliance: archiving in such circumstances becomes an integral part of